advanced-go/advanced-go/README.md

 -->

 ## REST Applied to Error Handling
-The [error handler uniform interface][errorhandler] simplifies development and allows an application to determine where an error is handled via a [generic][activity].
+The [error handler uniform interface][errorhandler] simplifies development and reduces toil by allowing an application to determine where an error is handled via a [generic error handler type][activity].
-Expressiveness is achieved via different error handler implementations for different environments and/or use cases such as error logging, echeoing errors to stdout, or bypassing error handling.
+Expressiveness is achieved via different error handler implementations for different environments and/or use cases such as error logging, echoing errors to stdout, or bypassing error handling.

 <!--1.
 Uniform interface - ErrorHandler and logging. loging interface allows expresiveness
 2. Constraints - resource identifier - PkgPath, manipulation through representation, and self descriptive message. http.Request and Http.Response
 [Error handling][errorhandler] [generice type's][loghandler] for implementation.
 Expressiveness through gnerics
 [Access logging][logger] also has a uniform Log function.
 Expressive - Add traffic differentiation, ingress, egress, and internal
 -->